-During the three months ended March 31, 2020, the Company incurred obligations to issue the following shares of common stock pursuant to compensation agreements: an aggregate total of 24,258 shares of common stock to board members.
-The Company charged the amount of \$12,500 to operations in connection with stock grants during the three months ended March 31, 2020.
-The Company also issued 43,705 shares with a fair value of \$19,421 to employees and service providers, and 498 shares which had previously been accrued to an officer of the Company pursuant to his employment agreement.
+During the six months ended June 30, 2020, the Company incurred obligations to issue the following shares of common stock pursuant to compensation agreements: an aggregate total of 69,928 shares of common stock to board members and an aggregate total of 231,756 to officers.
+Some of these shares or other shares owned by the Company's employees are included in a 10b5-1 selling plan.
+The Company charged the amount of \$107,738 and \$125,238 to operations in connection with stock grants during the three and six months ended June 30, 2020, respectively.